 The Mediterranean diet is based primarily on the eating habits of southern European countries, with an emphasis on plant foods, olive oil, fish, poultry, beans, and grains.

-There is no single Mediterranean diet but the concept draws together the common food types and healthy habits from the traditions of a number of different regions, including Crete, Greece, Spain, southern France, Portugal, and Italy.
+There is no single Mediterranean diet but the concept draws together the common food types and healthful habits from the traditions of a number of different regions, including Crete, Greece, Spain, southern France, Portugal, and Italy.

 More research is needed to confirm the precise benefits of the diet, but it is known to be low in trans fats, and free from refined oils and highly processed meats and foods.